Judge blocks release of blueprints for 3D-printed guns

 Associated Press

-The company behind the plans, Austin, Texas-based Defense Distributed, had reached a settlement with the federal government in June that allows it to make the plans for the guns available for download on Wednesday.
+The company behind the plans, Austin, Texas-based Defense Distributed, had reached a settlement with the federal government in June allowing it to make the plans for the guns available for download on Wednesday.

 Eight Democratic attorneys general had filed a lawsuit Monday seeking to block the settlement.
 They also sought the restraining order, arguing the 3D guns would be a safety risk.